JustKidding22/ProfessionalProfile/README.md

 # Purpose
 A website to showcase what I've learned so far from boot camp!

-Also preperation for being employee ready.
+Also preperation to be Employer-Competitive!
 As class progress the Professional Profile will continue to update.

 # Best Practice